tje3d/Carosync/README.md

 This will:
 1. Start monitoring the Telegram channel
 2. Download and store new messages/media
-3. Automatically sync everything to Eitaa
+3. Automatically sync everything to configured platforms (Eitaa and/or Bale)

-### Eitaa Sync Only
+### Platform Sync Only

-If you already have data stored and want to sync only to Eitaa:
+If you already have data stored and want to sync only to configured platforms:

 ```bash
 bun run sync-only